jiawlu/OSM2GMNS/docs/source/_build/html/_sources/quick-start.rst.txt

     Complex intersection consolidation

-Users can also check and revise the complex intersection identification results first, then conduct the consolidating operation to achieve more reasonable outcomes.
+Users can also check and revise complex intersection identification results first, then conduct the consolidating operation to obtain more reasonable outcomes.

 .. code-block:: python